Anal Canal Cancer Treatment in Pune - Prolife Cancer Centre

-Anal cancer is an uncommon type of cancer that occurs in the anal canal.
-The anal canal is a short tube at the end of your rectum through which stool leaves your body.
+Anal cancer is a relatively rare type of cancer that develops in the anal canal the short passage at the end of the rectum through which stool exits the body.

 What Are the Symptoms of Anal Canal Cancer?